TourCMS/ng-tourcms/README.md

 #### [Show Channel](http://www.tourcms.com/support/api/mp/channel_show.php)
 Show details on a specific channel.

-If a Channel ID is not provided, the function will use the channel Id configured on the service (see above).
+If a Channel ID is not provided, the function will use the Channel ID configured on the service (see above).
 ```js
 tourcmsApiService.showChannel({channelId: 3930})